LumaPictures/setpkg/README.rst

     setpkgutil module :
-        contents of ``setpkgutil`` module, if it exists. this module can be used to easily provide utility functions for use within the pykg file. keep in mind that the setpkgutil module must be on the ``PYTHONPATH`` before it can be used.
+        contents of ``setpkgutil`` module, if it exists. this module can be used to easily provide utility functions for use within the pykg file, without the need to explicitly import it. keep in mind that the setpkgutil module must be on the ``PYTHONPATH`` before it can be used.

 ==================================
 Commandline Tools
 ==================================